Preheat the oven to 450°F/ 232°C.

-Slice the cauliflower into large slider-size pieces.
+Slice the cauliflower into large bite-size pieces.
 Or cut into nugget size if making for kids.

-Make the batter by combining the almond flour, buffalo cayenne pepper hot sauce, water and baking powder in a bowl until fully mixed.
+Make the batter by combining the almond flour, milk, water and baking powder in a bowl until fully mixed.
 Add a drizzle of oil if you’d like.
-See notes for kid friendly batter.

 If using the plastic bag, simply place the batter coated cauliflower into the bag and shake to coat in the topping.
 It should all fit but do it in parts if need be, just make sure to only use half of the coating so that it doesn't all get wet.